javaf/backoff-lock/README.md

 be trying the same, it may or may not succeed.
 So it checks if it succeeded (with the same atomic operation), and if so it done.
-If not it backsoff for a random interval which is doubled every retry (hence exponential), and retries it all over again.
+If not it backs off for a random interval which is doubled every retry (hence exponential), and retries it all over again.